-When you need to move abroad, a rental property is ideal at the beginning and the most common option.
+When you need to move abroad, rental property is ideal at the beginning and the most common option.

 Even apart from the fact that a mortgage is not that easily manageable when you’ve just moved to the Netherlands, the search for a good, decent property to purchase can also easily take several months.